shinyay/docsify-with-devcontainers/README.md

-# Hello Dev Containers with TypeScript
+# Docsify with Dev Containers

 This project configures for TypeScript development environment on Dev Containers.